mwandelt/Locker/README.md

 ## Avoiding Infinite Locks

-When there is a power failure or scripts which created a lock get killed or crash, their locks would remain forever, blocking any subsequent attempts to get exclusive access to the locked resources.
+Even if you forget to call the `release_lock` method, all locks created by the current script will be removed automatically on shutdown.
+But when there is a power failure, or the script gets killed or crashes, the locks would remain forever, blocking any subsequent attempts to get exclusive access to the locked resources.
 In order to avoid this scenario, Locker has an automatic unlock feature.
-By default, the auto unlock period is set to 24 hours which means that, when trying to lock a resource, an existing lock is ignored if it is older than 24 hours.

-You can adjust the auto unlock period by providing a second parameter to the `get_lock` method:
+By default, when trying to lock a resource, an existing lock is ignored if it is older than 24 hours.
+You can adjust this "auto unlock period" by providing a second parameter when calling the `get_lock` method:

 ```php
 if ( ! $locker->get_lock( 'myProcess', 180 ) )